renatoferreira656/GoogleApiPOC/README.md

 ### Setup

-This application was built with SpringFramework stack, using JAVA `1.8.0_251`, after java configure to start the web server just execute:
+This application use SpringFramework stack with JAVA `1.8.0_251`.

+With Java configured to start the web server just execute:

 #### Linux:
 ```